Naaooj/WebsphereEmbedded/README.md

 But when you are using maven, using the agent with surefire is really, really hard!
 The simplest to enhance entities is through the configuration.

-First you need to define all the entities inside the <class> tag.
+The way to avoid using the agent is to tune openjpa.
+First you need to define all the entities inside the <class> tag in your persistence.xml test file.
-Then, you need to set these two openjpa settings :
+And then you simply set these two openjpa settings :
 * openjpa.jdbc.SynchronizeMappings : tels openjpa to add the entities in the context for enhancement
-* openjpa.RuntimeUnenhancedClasses : activates runtime enhencement for the defined entities Finally you have to define all the container preferences in your java test class, which is easy when you don't have a lot of beans, but it can be more complicate in a real project.
+* openjpa.RuntimeUnenhancedClasses : activates runtime enhencement for the defined entities

 ### Enable tracing
 If you want to activate the websphere embedded traces, simply add this to the VM arguments : -Dcom.ibm.ejs.ras.lite.traceSpecification=EJBContainer=all:MetaData=all